Talk to Local Expert

 Trip Highlights

-Opened to foreign trekkers only in 1990, the Lower Dolpo Trek remains one of Nepal’s most remote and off-the-beaten-path adventures.
-The journey takes place within Shey Phoksundo National Park, offering spectacular mountain views, ancient Bon and Buddhist monasteries, and rare cultural encounters.
-The adventure begins with a flight from Kathmandu to Juphal via Nepalgunj.
+Opened to foreign trekkers in 1990, the Lower Dolpo Trek remains one of Nepal’s most remote and off-the-beaten-path adventures.
+The journey takes place within Shey Phoksundo National Park, offering spectacular mountain views, rare wildlife, and rich Bon and Buddhist heritage.
+The trek begins with a scenic flight from Kathmandu to Juphal via Nepalgunj, leading into rugged and barren landscapes, deep gorges, and traditional Tibetan villages.

 Discover one of Nepal’s last untouched Himalayan regions with Blossom Expeditions.
 Lower Dolpo’s rare cultural heritage, dramatic landscapes, and deep remoteness combine to create a once-in-a-lifetime trekking experience in the far west of Nepal.